vsch/flexmark-java/flexmark-core-test/src/test/resources/core_paragraph_formatter_spec.md

 ⟦* [ ] ⟧Fix: remove formatter and use flexmark formatter for document format to eliminate the need ⦙ to keep duplicate code.
 .
 ---- Tracked Offsets ---------------------------------------------------
-[0]: { [97, si) } --> 97
+[0]: {97 1|1 si -> 91}

 ---- Ranges ------------------------------------------------------------
-⟦* [ ] Fix: remove formatter and use flexmark formatter for document format to eliminate the need⟧ ⟦⟧
-    ⟦  to keep duplicate code.⟧
+⟦Fix: remove formatter and use flexmark formatter for document format to eliminate the need⟧ ⟦⟧ ⟦to keep duplicate code.⟧

 ---- Result ------------------------------------------------------------
-* [ ] Fix: remove formatter and use flexmark formatter for document format to eliminate the need ⦙ to keep duplicate code.
+Fix: remove formatter and use flexmark formatter for document format to eliminate the need ⦙ to keep duplicate code.
 ````````````````````````````````